-when it comes to assessing the trade-off between efficiency gains and unilateral effects, but much less attention has been devoted to the analysis of the interaction between efficiency gains and coordinated effects.
-Still, the discussion of cost asymmetries in Section 3.3 can shed some light on this issue: whenever efficiency gains by the merging firms enhance cost asymmetries, they hinder collusion.
+shed some light on this issue: efficiency gains by the merging firms enhance cost asymmetries, which in turn hinders collusion.
 Furthermore, even if collusion is still sustainable after the merger, efficiency gains may imply an output transfer from the less efficient to the more efficient firms, as well as a reduction in the collusive price.
 Assessing the trade-off between efficiency gains and coordinated effects is nevertheless a difficult task: not only prospective efficiency gains have to be estimated (as in a unilateral effects case), but also the impact of such gains on the likelihood of collusion.

 Mergers can also affect the sustainability of collusion through its effects on multimarket contact among firms.
-To The idea is that collusion in all markets can be facilitated if mergers make the market position of firms more symmetric across such markets.
-To illustrate this, let us go back to the example used before: consider two markets, A and B; firm 1 is present in both markets, while firms 2 and 3 are only present in markets A and B respectively.
-In market A, firm 1's market share is s and firm 2's is s and s while in market B, firm 1's market share is s and firm 3's is s.
+The idea is that collusion in all markets can be facilitated if mergers make more symmetric the market position of firms across such markets.
+To illustrate this, let us go back to the example used before: consider two markets, A and B; firm 1 is present in both markets, while firms 2 and 3 are only present in market A and B respectively.
+In market A firm 1's market share is s and firm 2's is 1 - s; while in market A firm 1's market share is 1 - s and firm 3's is s.
 A merger between firms 2 and 3 creates multi-market contact between firm 1 and the new merged entity, and this implies that firms become symmetric across markets.
-Whereas before the merger with market share asymmetries would make collusion difficult, the merger now facilitates collusion by making firms symmetric.
-While this example involves a concentration among two firms in unrelated markets, i.e., a conglomerate merger, the intuition extends to horizontal mergers with conglomerate aspects.
+Whereas before the merger within market share asymmetries would make collusion difficult, the merger facilitates collusion by making firms symmetric.
+While this example illustrates a concentration among two firms in unrelated markets, i.e., a conglomerate merger, the intuition extends to horizontal mergers with conglomerate aspects.